Graylog2/documentation/pages/secure/sec_url_whitelist.rst

 Configuring the whitelist
 =========================

 The whitelist configuration is located at ``System/Configurations``.
+The Whitelist is enabled by default.

 .. image:: /images/url_whitelist.png